alihashmiii/UNET-segmentation-PythonMXNET/README.md

 # blobsegmentation
-using supervised learning to automate aggregate segmentation
+using supervised learning to automate aggregate segmentation (on-going work)